Listen to Article

 “Policymakers must address concerns about privately-issued digital currencies potentially being used outside of regulatory perimeters, facilitating money laundering or terrorist financing transactions.
 The ease by which digital currencies can be purchased and traded 24/7 over the internet and mobile phone, sometimes without the involvement of regulated entities, raises concerns about consumer protection, data privacy and potential cybersecurity risks.”

 But the WEF polemic avoided talking about the reason why decentralized cryptos have caught fire.

 Governments are inflating and devaluing currencies at a record pace, to pay their debts, and to buy the control they gained from locking down citizens and crushing whole sectors of their economies.

 Bitcoin can’t be inflated.
 And blockchain projects including Ethereum, Maker, Ripple, and others promise a wide array of innovations are also seen by some as a way of staying ahead of the steepening inflation curve.

-While paying lip service to some of the “democratizing” aspects of cryptocurrencies, the WEC article strongly advocated for the power of payments to be tightly controlled by world governments.
-And the WEC isn’t just settling for writing articles to influence government powers.
+While paying lip service to some of the “democratizing” aspects of cryptocurrencies, the WEF article strongly advocated for the power of payments to be tightly controlled by world governments.
+And the WEF isn’t just settling for writing articles to influence government powers.

-The Consortium homepage on the WEC as much as admits that early on, the elites failed to understand the nature and potential of cryptocurrencies and related blockchain technologies:
+The Consortium homepage on the WEF as much as admits that early on, the elites failed to understand the nature and potential of cryptocurrencies and related blockchain technologies:

 “Recent developments have heightened global awareness of the opportunities, challenges, and risks posed by new forms of digital currency.
 During the early development of privately created digital currencies, authorities generally took a hands-off approach, not sensing substantive risks or not wanting to interfere with technological innovation.”